DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/RunOpenSees_CLI.md

 This is your starting place.
 Develop your script for a few test cases.

-The following images show how to run OpenSees Tcl and OpenSeesPy at the terminal for both sequential and parallel analyses.
+The following images show how to run OpenSees Tcl and OpenSeesPy at the terminal for both **sequential** and **parallel** analyses, for both Tcl and Python interpreters.

 <div id="slideShow">
 <script>